SilenNaihin/ai_templates/README.md

-# AI_Templates
+# aitemplates

-AI_Templates is a Python package designed to simplify and streamline your work with the OpenAI API.
+aitemplates is a Python package designed to simplify and streamline your work with the OpenAI API.
 It provides Python typing support, error checking, and a usage meter to help manage API costs.
-Additionally, AI_Templates offers built-in examples of using ChromaDB and tools for efficient prompt engineering with OpenAI.
+Additionally, aitemplates offers built-in examples of using ChromaDB and tools for efficient prompt engineering with OpenAI.

 ## Features

 - **Python Typing Support**: Enjoy the benefits of Python's dynamic typing system while using OpenAI API.
 - **Error Checking**: Automatically catch and handle errors during API calls.
 - **Usage Meter**: Keep track of your OpenAI API usage with a built-in metering system.
-- **ChromaDB Integration**: Work directly with ChromaDB from the AI_Templates interface.
+- **ChromaDB Integration**: Work directly with ChromaDB from the aitemplates interface.
 - **Asynchronous Chat Completions**: Use the `-asnc` flag to run asynchronous chat completions.
 The built-in `print_every` option prints every time a completion finishes in parallel.
 If a list is passed into the `response_list` attribute, it updates that list as completions finish.
 If you'd like to maintain the order of your completions, pass in the `keep_order` boolean as `True`.
 - **Prompt Engineering Examples**: Get started quickly with included examples of prompt engineering techniques.